bparanj/crystal/electronics/components/polarized-capacitor.md

 The most common types of polarized capacitors are electrolytic capacitors and tantalum capacitors.
 Electrolytic capacitors are often used in power supply circuits due to their high capacitance values.

-Construction:

-In electrolytic capacitors, the anode is made of a metal that forms an insulating oxide layer through anodization.
-This oxide layer acts as the dielectric.
-The cathode is a conductive material that serves as the electrolyte.

 Applications

 Power Supply Filtering: